 Conversely, if your spouse has become abnormally aware and unusually conscious of their physical appearance, this may also indicate trouble.
 Try connecting with your spouse on an emotional level and sensitively address the issue(s), before things head south.

 “Satisfying marriages are those where the couple enjoys recreation activities together.“Leah Hill | CEO and Founder, Divorce Strategies Northwest

 Living with Distractions from Problems

-Gone are the days when you noticed and appreciated each other’s unique qualities.
-If you notice that you are both preoccupied with social media, friends or television, if you both always have something else that requires your attention, this could indicate a deeper problem.
+Gone are the days when you noticed and appreciated each other’s unique qualities; your relationship has become comfortably routine.
+If you notice that you are both preoccupied with social media, friends or television, if you both frequently have something else that draws your attention, this could indicate a deeper problem between you.

 It is common for individuals to use distractions to avoid dealing with a troubled relationship, stressors or other concerns.

 You’re living in a cycle of conflict instead of problem-solving.
 If your arguments become routine, frequent, and cover the same issues with no resolution, then your marriage is suffering.
 The assistance of a professional therapist to help find solutions to recurring problems is well worth the time and effort to preserve your marriage.

 Living in a toxic, destructive cycle can be harmful to your children and can ultimately damage your relationship(s).